Monotonicity of non-pluripolar products and complex Monge-Amp\`ere equations with prescribed singularity: Introduction and main results

-Given closed positive $(1,1)$-currents $T_1:=\theta^1_{u_1},...,T_p:=\theta^p_{u_p}$ , where $\theta^j$ are closed smooth $(1,1)$-forms, generalizing the construction of Bedford-Taylor \cite{BT87} in the local setting, it has been shown in \cite{BEGZ10} that one can still define the wedge product between currents.
-In particular they defined the so called \emph{non-pluripolar product}:
+Given closed positive $(1,1)$-currents $T_1:=\theta^1_{u_1},...,T_p:=\theta^p_{u_p}$, where $\theta^j$ are closed smooth real $(1,1)$-forms, generalizing the construction of Bedford-Taylor \cite{BT87} in the local setting, it has been shown in \cite{BEGZ10} that one can define the \emph{non-pluripolar product} of these currents:

 The resulting positive $(p,p)$-current does not charge pluripolar sets and it is \emph{closed}.
 For a $\theta$-psh function $u$, the \emph{non-pluripolar complex Monge-Amp{\`e}re measure} of $u$ is simply $\theta_u^n:=\theta_u\wedge \ldots\wedge \theta_u.$